We are a 501(c)(3) Organization

 We are aware that our military personnel are placed in situations where they may need to find other alternatives for their pets.
 We have set aside space to assist those members who are unable to find a friend or family to care for their cat while they are away.
 Our Military Deployment Fostering program is designed to help ease the burden for such members in need.

-In such events, (as a bone marrow transplant), where a person is at risk having their cat in their home and they cannot find a family member or friend to help; we will foster the cat during their recovery until such time they can have their companion back.
+In such events, (as a stem cell transplant), where a person is at risk having their cat in their home and they cannot find a family member or friend to help; we will foster the cat during their recovery until such time they can have their companion back.
 Our Health Care Fostering program serves this need in our community.

 We typically do not take in kittens unless they qualify for one of or fostering programs.
 Additionally, we feel a pet should be considered a family member and not disposable property.
 We hope when a pet is adopted the guardian recognizes this to be a lifelong commitment that may exceed twenty years.

 As space permits, we accept cats from those entering the next level of health care where they cannot take their pet with them and for those entering hospice care.
 We do not accept cats from people who are moving, have allergies, added another pet into the household, or for other situations where alternatives other than relinquishing their companion are available.

 Planning our Future

 All of our cats are spayed or neutered, up to date on their vaccinations, microchipped and treated for medical needs.
 Some are on special diets and medications.
 All of our cats will be allowed to live out their natural lives.
 We are a true “No Kill” and will never euthanize for lack of space, medical, or behavioral problems.
 Euthanasia is only utilized for sick or injured animals that are suffering and cannot be treated.